ethereum/go-ethereum/content/docs/getting_started/consensus-clients.md

 ## Summary

-As The Merge approaches it is important for Geth users to prepare by installing and running a consensus client.
-Otherwise, Geth will stop following the head of the chain immediately after The Merge.
+Now that Ethereum has implemented proof-of-stake, Geth users are required to install and run a consensus client.
+Otherwise, Geth will not be able to track the head of the chain.
 There are five consensus clients to choose from.
 This page provided an overview of how to choose a consensus client and configure Geth to connect to it.
-This pre-emptive action will protect against disruption to users as a result of The Merge.

 [pow-link]:https://ethereum.org/en/developers/docs/consensus-mechanisms/pow